amiraadev/openai-chat-app/README.md

 ## Usage

-1. **Log in or Sign Up**: Get started by logging in to your account or signing up if you're new to ChatApp.
+1. **Log in or Sign Up**: Get started by logging in to your account or signing up if you're new to ai-chat-app.

 2. **Start a New Chat**: Create a new chat by giving it a name that indicates your preferred chat type.
 For example:
    - To chat with OpenAI: Start the chat name with "AiChat_" (e.g., "AiChat_MyOpenAIChat").